Are you an HHC Employee? Click here to apply

 Upcoming Nurse Resident Program start date is February 15th, 2021.
 New graduates are encouraged to apply ASAP.

-Admission to the Windham Hospital Nurse Residency Program is highly competitive.
+Admission to the Backus Nurse Residency Program is highly competitive.
 Online applications are continually accepted and new graduates are encouraged to apply prior to graduation.

 In addition to the online application, the following must be attached to the application:

-• What qualities do you possess to contribute to your success in a nurse residency
+What qualities do you possess to contribute to your success in a nurse residency program?

 Education: Graduate of a school of nursing, BSN preferred